FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

 By properly considering algorithms and data structure, and keeping data separate from code, both code and data become simpler, more reliable, more flexible, and easier to maintain for the next person.

-Raw loops are those starting with `for`, `while` etc. While there are many options on how to write a loop, readabillity and maintainabillity should be the priority.
+Raw loops are those starting with `for`, `while` etc. While there are many options on how to write a loop, readability and maintainability should be the priority.

 ```cpp
 // Pre-C++11: